-- In Pathfinder, the Ninja Character Class's "Light Steps" ability lets them walk across any surface without difficulty or disturbance: rough terrain, ice, the thinnest tree branches, Booby Trap triggers, caltrops, water, lava...
+- In Pathfinder, the Ninja class learns to walk across any surface without difficulty or disturbance: rough terrain, ice, the thinnest tree branches, Booby Trap triggers, caltrops, water, lava...

 - In The Elder Scrolls V: Skyrim, characters with the Light Foot perk, an intermediate Sneak ability, don't set off pressure plates.